Forums

 -%Xp/%Coin: I think both of these are pretty good and efficient.
 If you're grinding xp these small percentages and the max set bonus really start adding up.
 And stacking the coin percentages maybe even with the topgolf loss mitigation set bonus skyrockets your coin gains allowing you to be in credit even with a negative win % where usually you'd need a 55.5%+ winrate (due to wgt's "cut" in coin rooms).
 What doesn't make any sense is why the shoes are swapped.. generally Max is the xp apparel with xp set bonus, TopGolf is the coin apparel with coin set bonus but for some reason they either messed up with the shoes or swapped the stats on purpose which makes keeping the set bonus just awkward.

 BUT as good as they are, for a lot of players including myself these hold absolutely no value, like actually meaningless... if you're lvl102+ you probably don't care about xp farming and unless you're getting started with building up your coins you don't need any multipliers because they're a resource with no value.
-As I said a 56% winrate is already enough to keep you in the green, and I don't wanna hoard even more coins for no reason.
+As I said a 56% winrate is already enough to keep you in the green, and I don't wanna hoard even more coins.

 -Distance: In terms of usefulness this one is pretty clear but these 100 scales are a bit weird..
-As far as I can tell every point represents a bit over 0.089% so for instance for the 291yd titleist: .089/100 * 291 = ~.26 per point * 100 points= 26 , 26+291=317.
+Would be nice if 100=10% but it seems to be quite a bit less.
+In the case of my driver every point right now represents 0.089% so extrapolating: .089/100 * 291 = ~.26yd per point * 100 points= 26 , 26+291=317yd.
 Can someone out there confirm that the 291yd Titleist driver with a maxed out epic swing edge hat reads 317yd for distance?
-Hard to imagine someone managed to get the epic hat to 10.
+It's probably not that simple

 Personally I think both driver and 3 wood distance are best in slot for hats and tops respectively.
 Forgiveness, meter speed etc.. can improve your game sure, but these are literally strokes gained from the back tees.
 Keep in mind the SE hat gains Rough PWR in the rare tier and the 3w distance top (M/SE) has Iron Spin built in, both of those can mess with your game.. especially if you have your stuff neatly mapped and whatnot, I play yolo style so I don't mind too much.